-You are still held responsible for every bit of your child support payments even after you receive a discharge from the completion of your bankruptcy case.
-In the instance that you were behind in your payments when you filed for bankruptcy, you will still be required to pay all due amounts.
-Chapter 13 helps you to reorganize the debts and come up with a plan to catch up on all missed payments.
+You are still held responsible for every bit of your child support payments even after you receive a discharge at the completion of your bankruptcy case.
+In the instance that you were behind on your payments when you filed for bankruptcy, you will still be required to pay all due amounts.
+Chapter 13 helps you to reorganize the debts and come up with a plan to catch up on all such missed payments, including child support.

-Priority debts are non-dis chargeable and also receive special attention during your bankruptcy incidents.
-According to Chapter 7, priority debts are paid prior to settling any other debts.
-The debts are given special treatments if there are funds to dispense to creditors.
+Priority debts are non-dischargeable and also receive special attention during your bankruptcy incidents.
+According to Chapter 7, priority debts are to be paid prior to settling any other debts.
+This is to say, the debts are given special treatments if there are any available funds to dispense to creditors.

 There are certain requirements that you must fulfill before the court can offer you a Chapter 13 discharge.
-More specifically for the purposes of this article, you must present credible evidence to the court that you are up-to-date on each and every one of your child support and alimony requirements by the time your case is closed.
+More specifically for the purposes of this article, you must present credible evidence to the court that you are up-to-date on each and every one of your child support arrears requirements by the time your case is closed.
 When you show your current proceedings and they are satisfactory, you may then be discharged.
 Keep in mind, this is only one of the requirements that must be fulfilled.

-Whenever your file for bankruptcy is accepted, you obtain an automatic stay.
-This automatic stay prevents a majority of your creditors from collecting their debts, read our previous blog about this issue here.
-Permission must be acquired first from the court of law before a creditor can continue to collect their debts from you.
-After you have filed for bankruptcy, you are temporarily protected from debt collectors until you regain your ability to repay the debts.
-Nonetheless, the automatic stay will not shield you to matters relating to your child support payments.
+After the stay is issued, permission must first be acquired from a bankruptcy court of law before a creditor can continue to collect their debts from you.
+As a result, after you have filed for bankruptcy, you are temporarily protected from such debt collectors until you regain your ability to repay the debts.
+Nonetheless, the aforementioned automatic stay will not shield you from matters relating to your child support payments.

 Child support will not prohibit the legal proceedings seeking to establish an order for child support.
 It does not prevent collection of child support payments from any of your property that is not a part of your bankruptcy estate.
 Hence, the wages you earn after filing for bankruptcy are not protected by the automatic stay.
 Through these wages and other earnings, you are expected to continue servicing your child support payments.

 It is considered illegal for you to withhold payments of your child support after filing for bankruptcy, particularly if you continue to earn wages in one way or another.
-Similarly, a Chapter 7 bankruptcy filing will not prevent legal proceedings to collect child support from you.
-It is evident that you are obliged to pay your child support without consideration of your financial status.
-Even after filing for bankruptcy, you are expected to take advantage of chapter 13 discharge to top up on the payments that you have fell behind on.
+Similarly, a Chapter 7 bankruptcy filing will not prevent legal proceedings from forcing the collection and resolution of child support arrears.
+It is evident that you are obliged to pay your child support without consideration for your financial status.
+Even after filing for bankruptcy, you are expected to take advantage of chapter 13 discharge to top up on the payments that you have fallen behind on.